Bùi Tiến Dũng (footballer, born 1997): Personal life

-He has a younger brother named Bùi Tiến Dụng who is also a footballer.
+Bùi Tiến Dũng has a younger brother named Bùi Tiến Dụng, who plays for Công An Hà Nội.
 Both participated in the 2018 AFC U-23 Championship.
 They were both hailed from a middle-class family of Muong ethnicity.

 In July 2018, he traveled to Russia to award the "Man of the Match" prize to Croatia's international Ivan Perišić amidst the 2018 FIFA World Cup where Croatia beat England 2–1 in the semi-finals.
 He became the first ever Vietnamese to award this prize, based on his impressive performance in the U-23 Asian Cup held earlier.

-Relationships

-In August 2020, Bui Tien Dung began dating Ukrainian model Dianka Zakhidova.
-They married on 22nd of May, 2022.
+On 22 May 2022, Bùi Tiến Dũng married Ukrainian model Dianka Zakhidova, and they have a son named Danil.